FraunhoferMEVIS/MedicalMultitaskModeling/README.md

 # MedicalMultitaskModeling

 The project enables training foundational medical imaging models using multi-task learning.

+The software is provided on "AS IS" basis, i.e. it comes without any warranty, express or implied including (without limitations) any warranty of merchantability and warranty of fitness for a particular purpose.

+Please note that this software is licensed under the LICENSE FOR SCIENTIFIC NON-COMMERCIAL RESEARCH PURPOSES, see license.md.

 ## Installation: